Martynodlrr/Martynodlrr/README.md

-I'm a driven software engineer known for thriving in high-pressure scenarios.
-My quick learning ability, coupled with effective communication skills, distinguishes me.
-Proficient in technologies like JavaScript, Python, HTML, CSS, SQLite3, PostgreSQL, React, Redux, Flask, Express, Sequelize, SQLalchemy, Material UI, AWS, Auth0, and API integration, I excel in both front-end and back-end development.
+Software engineer with experience thriving in high-pressure scenarios.
+Proficient in JavaScript, Python, HTML, CSS, SQLite3, PostgreSQL, React, Redux, Flask, Express, Sequelize, SQLAlchemy, Material UI, AWS, Auth0, and API integration.
+I excel in both front-end and back-end development
 <!--
 **Martynodlrr/Martynodlrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.